‘Sports Illustrated’ Knockout Kate Bock Sizzles In White Swimsuit & Tied T-Shirt

 Kate Bock is sizzling in her most recent Instagram update.

-As those who follow the model on social media know, Bock regularly shows off her amazing figure for fans in a wide-range of outfits that show off her perfect figure.
-Currently, the blonde haired beauty is in New York City for Fashion Week and she has been sharing a ton of stunning shots from the event on her page.
-But in one of her more recent images that was shared, Bock lets fans know that with all the work she has been doing lately — she’s just ready for a lazy Sunday.
+As those who follow the model on social media know, Bock regularly shows off her amazing figure for fans in a wide range of outfits that show off her perfect figure.
+Currently, the blond-haired beauty is in New York City for Fashion Week and she has been sharing a ton of stunning shots from the event on her page.
+But in one of her more recent images that were shared, Bock let fans know that with all the work she has been doing lately, she’s just ready for a lazy Sunday.

 In the gorgeous new series of images, Bock shows off the body that made her famous.
-In the first photo in the series of two, the Sports Illustrated bombshell leans against a clear colored balcony while striking a pose.
+In the first photo in the series of two, the Sports Illustrated bombshell leans against a clear-colored balcony while striking a pose.
 In the shot, she looks down while wearing her long locks curled.
-It appears as though Bock is donning just a little bit of subtle makeup in the snapshot.
+It appears as though Bock is wearing just a little bit of subtle makeup in the snapshot.

-Her amazing figure is on fully display for fans while clad in a sexy white swimsuit that shows off her amazing legs.
+Her amazing figure is on full display for fans while clad in a sexy white swimsuit that shows off her amazing legs.
 Kate completes the look with a white graphic t-shirt on top that she wears tied on the side.
-The next image in the series of two shows Bock clad in the same sexy ensemble only this time, she is striking a slightly different pose.
+The next image in the series of two shows Bock clad in the same sexy ensemble — only this time, she is striking a slightly different pose.

 The photo has only been live on her account for a short time but it’s already earning the stunner a ton of attention from fans.
-So far, the photo has garnered over 6,000 likes in addition to 80-plus comments.
+So far, the photo has garnered over 6,000 likes, in addition to 80-plus comments.
 Some followers took to the photo to let Bock know she looks like a knockout while many others raved over her killer figure.
 A few others commented on the caption of the photo and let Bock know that she deserves time off.

 “Talk about easy on the eyes,” one follower commented.